int

 A 11,65% -16,0%

-Blackjack is known to be played with a deck of fifty-two cards, but the number of decks in different varieties of the game can vary.
-Below is a table that tracks how much the mathematical advantage of a casino changes depending on the number of decks in play.
+Blackjack is played with fifty-two cards, but the number of decks in different games can vary.
+Below is a table that tracks how the house edge changes depending on the number of decks in play.

-As you can see, it is most profitable to play single deck blackjack, and the hardest to play is the eight deck variant.
+As you can see, it is most profitable to play single-deck blackjack, and the eight-deck variant is the hardest to play.

-The difference between these numbers may seem very small, but any experienced blackjack player knows the value of every hundredth of a percent over a long period of time.
+The difference between these numbers may seem small, but any experienced blackjack player knows the value of every hundredth of a percent in the long run.
 Therefore, it is necessary to take into account the slightest advantage and be able to use it.

-It is also worth noting that if the rules are different in different versions of the game, these figures will additionally change.
+It is also worth noting that if the rules are different in different game versions, these figures will also change.

 One deck 0,04%